-Administration Awards - students who display excellence in learning, behaviour or improvement may be referred to the Leadership Team for recognition

-- 'Superbus certificates Presented to any student that collects 50 and 100 Bus Tickets.
-These certificates recognise the student's achievement in consistently modelling the Superbus rules. - Ticket to Ride Day this reward will be celebrated and attended by students who have consistently modelled the Superbus rules throughout the term in both the classroom and the playground.
-The criteria for attaining the reward is that students have received at least 50 bus tickets over the term.
-Students participate in fun activities run by the class teachers.
-A half-termly celebration may occur when students have received 25 bus tickets.
+- Administration Awards students who display excellence in learning, behaviour or improvement may be referred to the Leadership Team for recognition - 'Superbus certificates Presented to any student that collects 50 and 100 Bus Tickets.
+These certificates recognise the student's achievement in consistently modelling the Superbus rules. - Elimbah Upstanders This is celebrated at school asembley with student being acknowledged and reciviving a cape.
+Upstanders as identified by staff nominating student that have shown upstander behaviour by: Being a buddy, staning up for others, Speak out and Telling someone.